How To Get The Most From Your Saxenda?

 If you feel you pushed yourself too far, dial it back to an amount you feel comfortable with.
 Always seek medical help if you experience pain or feel unwell while exercising.
 Pushing too hard can result in injuries such as sprains and strains, which can put your exercise efforts on hold while you recover.

-Don't forget, increasing your activity level isn't limited to just going for a run around the park.
-You can do squats while you are waiting for the kettle to boil, do star jumps during the ad breaks of your favourite show, get off the bus a stop earlier and walk the rest of the way, take the stairs instead of the lift or escalator.
+Don't forget that increasing your activity level isn't limited to just going for a run around the park.
+You can do squats while you are waiting for the kettle to boil, do star jumps during the ad breaks of your favourite show, get off the bus a stop earlier and walk the rest of the way, and take the stairs instead of the lift or escalator.
 Small, regular exercises can have a noticeable impact on your weight loss achievements.

 If you are using a fitness tracker or app, don't get bogged down in the numbers.
 If you don't reach your target number of steps on a given day, for instance, aim to achieve the same goal another day.